4.48 Psychosis: Productions

 A critically acclaimed adaptation of the play, as translated into Polish with English language surtitles, was performed at the 2008 Edinburgh International Festival by the Polish theatre company TR Warszawa.
 The production starred Polish film actress Magdalena Cielecka and featured a number of other performers from TR Warszawa in supporting roles.
 This was a revival of TR Warszawa's earlier production of the play, as performed in Warsaw.
 In 2003, there was a successful staging in Brazil, which played to a full house for six consecutive months in São Paulo, and also gained media attention for its defying gender aspect, as the role was performed by male actor Luiz Päetow.
 Indian director Arvind Gaur performed this play as a one-woman show with British actress Ruth Sheard in 2005.

+25 years after the original production, the play will be revived at the Royal Court Theatre and The Other Place, Stratford-upon-Avon (Royal Shakespeare Company) featuring the original cast (Daniel Evans, Jo McInnes and Madeleine Potter) and creative team (directed by James Macdonald) in June and July 2025.

 Reception

 4.48 Psychosis has divided critical opinions.
 Michael Billington of The Guardian newspaper asked, "How on earth do you award aesthetic points to a 75-minute suicide note?"
 Charles Spencer of the Telegraph said "it is impossible not to view it as a deeply personal howl of pain.”
 David Greig considered the play to be "perhaps uniquely painful in that it appears to have been written in the almost certain knowledge that it would be performed posthumously."